syncfusion-content/maui-docs/MAUI/Maps/shape.md

 ## Applying colors based on the data

-The [`ShapeColorValuePath`]() is used to determine a color, then the color will be applied to the respective shape straightaway.
+The [`ShapeColorValuePath`]() is provides a color directly, then the color will be applied to the respective shape straightaway.
+Otherwise, you have to provide `ColorMapping`.

 N> You can show legend using the [`Legend`]() property.The icons color of the legend is applied based on the colors from `ShapeColorValuePath` property and have to provide text for the legend from `ColorMapping.Text` property.